This article is part of a larger series on Hiring.

 Once the job details are filled in, click Continue at the bottom right-hand corner of the page, and your applicant options page will appear.
 First, decide how you want to receive applications—either through email (recommended) or an external website (directs the candidate to apply outside of LinkedIn).

-Choosing to receive applications by email will allow you to add screening questions, which can help weed out or identify the specific qualifiers you want candidates to confirm befpre submitting their resumes.
+Choosing to receive applications by email will allow you to add screening questions, which can help weed out or identify the specific qualifiers you want candidates to confirm prior to submitting their resumes.
 LinkedIn will offer two recommended questions.
-You can choose to keep those or click the X to remove them and add your own or select from LinkedIn’s list of possible questions.
+You can choose to either keep those or click the X to remove them and then add your own or select from LinkedIn’s list of possible questions.

 You can also make any screening question a must-have qualification.
 If you use this option, LinkedIn will automatically filter applicants out and send rejection emails to any who don’t meet those qualifications.

 Step 5: Promote Your Posted Job